-Shows instantaneous, minimum, maximum and average values in thirds of an octave or octave (depending on instrument settings) or frequency band values of other selectable parameters.
+Shows instantaneous, minimum, maximum and average values in third-octave or octave (depending on instrument settings) or frequency band values of other selectable parameters (LN percentile levels, events, ratios).

 The parameter displayed on the column is user selectable.

 SLM EXCEEDANSES